netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 ```

 The `allow connections from` setting is global and restricts access to the dashboard, badges, streaming, API, and
-`netdata.conf`, but you can also set each of those access lists more granularly if you choose:
+`netdata.conf`, but you can also set each of those access lists in more detail if you want:

 ```text
 [web]